Los Angeles Self Storage Market Statistics:

 Self storage prices can vary depending on location as some neighborhoods might offer more budget-friendly self storage rates than others.

-You can find cheap Los Angeles storage units in Chesterfield Square, where the standard self storage unit goes for $118/mo. on average, in Eagle Rock, where renters pay $163/mo. on average, and in Woodland Hills, where the average street rates hover around $179/mo.
+You can find cheap Los Angeles storage units in Chesterfield Square, where the standard self storage unit goes for $140/mo. on average, in Eagle Rock, where renters pay $174/mo. on average, and in Woodland Hills, where the average street rates hover around $189/mo.

-If you’re looking for other great deals, check out self storage listings, and their average street rates, in Valley Village ($184) and Cypress Park and Winnetka ($189).
+If you’re looking for other great deals, check out self storage listings, and their average street rates, in Winnetka ($193) and Historic South-Central ($205).

 Other neighborhoods, on the other hand, come with higher street rates.
-The most expensive neighborhood in Los Angeles is Pico - Union with a monthly average street rate of $712, followed by Reseda.
+The most expensive neighborhood in Los Angeles is Fairfax with a monthly average street rate of $469, followed by Sunkist Park.

 Cheapest Neighborhoods for Self Storage